-- (a) with an Approved Counterparty (that is an Eligible Institution, an approved bank or a person whose FCA permission or Home State authorisation permits it to enter into the transaction as a principal offexchange) which may be an associate of the ACD; - (b) on approved terms (that is the authorised Fund Manager carries out, at least daily, a reliable and verifiable valuation in respect of that transaction at least daily corresponding to its fair value and which does not rely only on market quotations by the counterparty, and that the ACD can enter into one or more further transactions to sell, liquidate or close out that transaction at any time, at its fair value arrived at under the pricing model or other agreed reliable basis; or - (c) capable of reliable valuation (that is the ACD having taken reasonable care determines that, throughout the life of the derivative (if the transaction is entered into), it will be able to value the investment concerned with reasonable accuracy on the basis of an up to date market value which the ACD and the Depositary have agreed is reliable, or if such value is not available on the basis of a pricing model a greed between the ACD and the Depositary using an adequate recognised methodology); and - (d) subject to verifiable valuation (that is throughout the life of the derivative, verification of the valuation is carried out by an appropriate third party which is independent of the counterparty of the derivative, at an adequate frequency and in such a way that the ACD is able to check it or a department within the ACD which is independent from the department in charge of managing the property of the Fund and which is adequately equipped for such a purpose).
+- with an approved counterparty (that is an Eligible Institution, an approved bank or a person whose FCA permission or Home State authorisation permits it to enter into the transaction as a principal offexchange) which may be an associate of the ACD. - on approved terms (that is the authorised Fund Manager carried out, at least daily, a reliable and verifiable valuation in respect of that transaction corresponding to its fair value and which does not rely only on market quotations by the counterparty and that the ACD can enter into one or more further transactions to sell, liquidate or close out that transaction at any time, at its fair value. - capable of reliable valuation (that is the ACD having taken reasonable care determines that, throughout the life of the derivative (if the transaction is entered into), it will be able to value the investment concerned with reasonable accuracy on the basis of an up to date market value which the ACD and the Depositary have agreed is reliable or, if such value is not available on the basis of a pricing model agreed between the ACD and the Depositary using adequate recognised methodology. - subject to verifiable valuation (that is throughout the life of the derivative, verification of the valuation is carried out by an appropriate third party which is independent of the counterparty of the derivative, at an adequate frequency and in such a way that the ACD is able to check it or a department within the ACD which is independent from the department in charge of managing the property of the Fund and which is adequately equipped for such a purpose).